 Program

-This course will be organized in 4 blocks over 14 weeks (start: week of 26.02.2024)
+This course will be organized in 3 blocks over 8 weeks (start: week of 24.02.2025)

-2. DL in single-cell genomics – 3 weeks
+1. DL in single-cell genomics – 3 weeks

-3. DL in protein bioinformatics - 4 weeks
+2. DL in protein bioinformatics - 4 weeks

-4. DL in image analysis – 3 weeks
+3. DL in image analysis – 3 weeks

-The course format will comprise a weekly 90-minute online lecture and a weekly hybrid (in-person/online) practical Python session.
+The course format will comprise a weekly 60-minute online lecture and a weekly hybrid (in-person/online) practical Python session.
 Lectures will be given by teachers from all participating universities.
 Lectures and practical exercises on all three application areas will be centered around one recent publication illustrating a specific application and method.

 Prerequisites

 Students attending this course are expected to have some basic statistics knowledge and machine-learning fundamentals.
-Recommended books are among others:
+You can use the lecture material from last year’s edition, in particular the four introductory lectures:

 1. Deep Learning book by Goodfellow, Bengio, Courville